-The Utah Department of Transportation's (UDOT) mission is to keep Utah moving while enhancing the quality of life through transportation improvements in our state.
-UDOT is conducting an Environmental Impact Statement (EIS) to evaluate potential transportation solutions to improve mobility through the Heber Valley and the operation of Heber City Main Street (U.S. 40).
+UDOT's mission is to keep Utah moving while enhancing the quality of life through transportation improvements in our state.
+UDOT is conducting an EIS to evaluate potential transportation solutions to improve mobility through the Heber Valley and the operation of Heber City's Main Street (US-40).

 - The first step in the EIS process is to develop the purpose and need that will be used to identify a transportation solution.
-UDOT will work with the public, agencies, elected officials and a wide variety of stakeholders to seek input on the purpose and need for the project. - Once the purpose and need is identified, UDOT will develop transportation alternatives to address the project need, which may include a variety of solutions including but not limited to: reconfiguration of Main Street, improvements to other area roads, and construction of new roads. - The EIS will be process and data driven with no predetermined outcome; the public will have opportunities to provide the project team with information for consideration in the decision-making process.
+UDOT will work with the public, agencies, elected officials, and a wide variety of stakeholders to seek input on the purpose of and need for the project. - Once the purpose and need is identified, UDOT will develop transportation alternatives to address the project need, which might include a variety of solutions including but not limited to reconfiguration of Heber City's Main Street, improvements to other area roads, and construction of new roads. - The EIS will be process- and data-driven with no predetermined outcome; the public will have opportunities to provide the project team with information for consideration in the decision-making process.

-The EIS will start fresh with an in-depth look at needs to make sure UDOT understands the transportation issues and will evaluate a range of alternatives.
+The EIS will start fresh with an in-depth look at needs to make sure that UDOT understands the transportation issues and will evaluate a range of alternatives.

-- Information from previous studies will be evaluated for use in the EIS, but the EIS is not relying solely on the recommendations and findings of other studies to identify needs or potential alternatives. - The selection of the preferred alternative will be made using an objective, data-driven approach that is informed by all public input received during the various comment periods throughout the process alongside the technical data and analysis. - Commenting is not a vote on an alternative.
+- Information from previous studies will be evaluated for use in the EIS, but the EIS process will not rely solely on the recommendations and findings of other studies to identify needs or potential alternatives. - The selection of the preferred alternative will be made using an objective, data-driven approach that is informed by all public input received during the various comment periods throughout the EIS process alongside the technical data and analysis. - Commenting is not a vote on an alternative.
 UDOT will consider input from the public, stakeholders, and agencies when they decide on the preferred alternative.